Matteo-lu/automation_proyects/api_test_PARAMETA/restapi_PARAMETA/README.md

 # Spring Boot Employee test project for PARAMETA company

-This is a example Java / Spring Boot (version 2.5.6) application built as interview test for PARAMETA company.
+This is an example Java / Spring Boot (version 2.5.6) application built as interview test for PARAMETA company.

 ## How to Run